 They may be different, but multi-slide stamping and progressive die stamping each have their own set of advantages.
 Whatever stamping method is right for your needs, you can be sure Keats Manufacturing Company has the capabilities to provide it for you.
 We perform a detailed analysis of every RFQ and provide our customers with the most cost effective production solution.

-Keats has been providing custom metal stamping, assemblies, and wire forms for 60 years, and our facilities contain nearly 150 metal stamping and wire forming machines that operate 24 hours a day, 5 days a week.
+Keats has been providing custom metal stamping, assemblies, and wire forms for over 60 years, and our facilities contain nearly 175 metal stamping and wire forming machines that operate 24 hours a day, 5 days a week.
 We provide everything from custom prototyping to high-volume orders containing 100’s of millions of parts.